 - and Many more…

-The GO Oahu Card is an attraction pass from Smart destinations allowing the user to visit as many attractions as they like from the list available on a given number of days.
-On top of this If you purchase a 3,5, or 7 days pass you can also choose one of 6 Premium attractions per card.
+The GO Oahu Pass is an attraction pass from Smart destinations allowing the user to visit as many attractions as they like from the list available on a given number of days.
+On top of this If you purchase a 3,5, or 7 days pass you can also choose one of 6 Premium attractions per Pass.

 How does it Work?

-The GO Oahu Card is a digital pass.
+The GO Oahu Pass is a digital pass (not a Card).
 It is emailed to you after ordering and you then either use the pass directly from your phone or you can print it out and use it that way.
 Either way, it’s is a QR Barcode that is scanned at the attractions allowing you entry to the attractions.

 Is the Pass Right for me?

-Obviously, anyone with no intention of seeing or doing any attractions while in Oahu would not benefit from a pass, If all you plan to do is sit on a beach and sip cocktails there is no point in buying a pass.
-If however plan on mixing a few attraction days in with your relaxing then an Oahu GO Card is perfect.
-Likewise, if you like you trips all singing all dancing a GO Card is a fantastic way of getting the max out of your trip without breaking the bank.
+Obviously, anyone with no intention of seeing or doing any attractions while in Oahu would not benefit from a pass, If all you plan to do is sit on a beach and sip cocktails there is no point in buying a pass (And there is nothing wrong with this!)
+If however plan on mixing a few attraction days in with your relaxing then an Oahu GO Pass is perfect.
+Likewise, if you like your trips all singing all dancing a GO Pass is a fantastic way of getting the max out of your trip without breaking the bank.